 • During 2015, we negotiated a contract with Brisa Innovation Technologies ("Brisa") to develop and implement a new toll system that will include customized computer software and upgraded computer hardware.
 The contract calls for a maximum development and implementation period of 18 months, followed by a one-month training period and a 60-month support period to overlap the training period.
 The contractual cost of development is \$1,040,887 to be paid as milestones are met, while the contractual cost of training and support is \$937,409 to be paid over 60 months.
-At December 31, 2015, we had paid \$150,000 towards cost of development of the new toll system.
+At December 31, 2016 and 2015, we had paid totals of \$650,000 and \$150,000, respectively, to Brisa towards the cost of development of the new toll system.